baleboy/balenet/content/posts/retro-gaming-picade-retropie.md

 ## Configuring Retroarch

 Retroarch manages everything about a running game, and it has a lot of tweaks and options that are configured through the Retroarch GUI.
-The GUI can be started from the "Retropie" menu in EmulationStation, or from within the game with "Hotkey +X".
+The GUI can be started from the `Retropie` menu in EmulationStation, or from within the game with `Hotkey +X`.
 By default you need to remember to save manually but there is an option to do so automatically on exit.
 Settings can be global, per "core" (emulator) or per ROM.

 ### Hotkey mapping